Who Is Responsible for the Power Line from the Pole to the House?

 This image from Indianapolis Power and Light (IPL) shows the division of responsibility between the utility company and the homeowner.
 This is also commonly true for most other utility companies.

 The pole and the service line coming from it belong to IPL.
 They also own and control the electric meter installed on the house (or business building.)
 Everything permanently attached to the home belongs to the homeowner.
 This includes the base which holds the meter and the conduit that houses the wiring.
 It also includes the weather head and service line anchoring on the roof.

 There are different situations that might result in determining who is ultimately responsible to pay for the repairs.
 However, the first goal is to keep everyone remains safe and the second is to get it repaired quickly.

-Frye Electric has been in business since 1975.
+Frye Electric, Inc. has been in business since 1975.
 We’ve built a great reputation for excellent service at reasonable prices with tens of thousands of customers.
 Please contact us for your next electrical service need.
 We’ll show you why so many people trust us in their homes and businesses.